 So, let the world have its Dante copies; New York has the real thing.
 Still, the bar does have some drawbacks, mainly its size.
 The bar stools and outdoor chairs fill up quickly, and there’s little room to stand.
 If you’re not among the lucky seated, it can feel claustrophobic.
 I’ve often looked at the surrounding dining tables and wished them away.

-But the lack of space has never persuaded me to turn on heel and quit the place.
+However, the lack of space has never persuaded me to turn on heel and quit the place.
 The promise of the drinks is too strong.
 That draft Negroni is the best in town, perfectly balanced and served up in seconds.
 Their piquant and light-as-air Garibaldi has single-handedly made up for decades of bad orange juice cocktails.
 And while the Negroni Bianco has one of the most annoying garnishes in town (a prickly spray of baby’s breath), Instagram loves it as much as I love the gentle bite of the liquid beneath, a harmonious sea of gin, bianco vermouth, quinquina wine, verjus and bitters.
 The mix is representative of the overall Dante palate, which is bright, high-toned and aromatic.
 You won’t find too many moody, boozy wells here.
 Buoyancy and levity are the keynotes, often helped along with a touch of saline to keep things popping.

 Those drinks and other standards, such as the Salty Dog and Pimm’s Cup, illustrate Dante’s talent at showing us classic cocktails in a new light, dismantling them and then building them back up in ways that are subtly individual and yet honor the original idea.
 The “Negroni Sessions” page is perhaps the best example of this.
 You’re given solid representations of all the Negroni family members (Americano, Old Pal, Boulevardier) as well as original outliers (the Chocolate Negroni, one of Young’s older drinks made with crème de cacao, and the Unlikely Negroni, with tequila and pineapple shrub).
 A recent addition was the Red Sky Negroni, which had a deep, lovely smokiness to it, coming from lapsang souchong tea-infused Martini Bitter and a final spray of Laphroaig single malt Scotch.